Tayzonxperia/TetoRC/CONTRIBUING.md

-# TetoRC Coding Style Guide
+# TetOS Coding Style Guide

 **Version 1.1 — Authored by Taylor (Tayzonxperia)**
-*Designed for Nim, C, and Bash — maximum readability, logical rhythm, and aesthetic structure.*
+*Designed for Nim, Bash, C and INI — maximum readability, logical rhythm, and aesthetic structure.*

 ---

 ## Purpose

-This document defines the **TetoRC Coding Standard** — a unified style philosophy ensuring clarity, predictability, and aesthetic consistency across all code written for the TetoRC ecosystem.
+This document defines the **TetOS Coding Standard** — a unified style philosophy ensuring clarity, predictability, and aesthetic consistency across all code written for the TetOS ecosystem.

 TetoRC code should look intentional, read like structured architecture, and communicate purpose visually.